tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 - We have more boilerplate outside of controllers.
 - Often need to save assign `this` to another name to avoid context bugs e.g. `var vm = this`, to make `$scope.$watch` functions work, etc...

-### 3. Angular Resources and $http Wrappers
+#### 3. Persistence Abstractions

 Taking the state outside of the controller is a great practice, it can reduce the size of controllers greatly -- making them both easier to manage and easier to test!
 One very common solution here, is to make factory or service methods which make specific $http calls to fetch the state.
 You can then expose the methods to controllers.

 These can be called "models", "entities", "services", "resources", "repositories" and many other names...
-I will just call them Persistence wrappers as the other names have loaded meanings.
+I will just call them Persistence Abstractions as the other names have loaded meanings.

 Here's an example of a very simple one for managing a user: